Lost Coast Challenge

 Explore one of the most rugged and remote sections of coastline in Northern California backpacking the Lost Coast Trail.

-Leave it all behind and escape for a 3 night, 4 day journey along the fabled Lost Coast of California.
-Well-named since few roads access this remote and wild area, our 25-mile, point-to-point journey follows the coastline where the King Range meets the Pacific Ocean.
+Leave it all behind and escape for a 3 night, 4 day journey backpacking along the fabled Lost Coast of California.
+Well-named since few roads access this remote and wild area, our 25-mile, point-to-point guided trek follows the coastline where the King Range meets the Pacific Ocean.
 Traverse secluded black sand beaches, coastal dunes, and rocky tidal areas with time to reflect and recharge each night camped on remote beaches beside the rhythmic crashing of waves.
 Each day we’ll be timing the tides as we hike through this intertidal zone with mountains to your left and the ocean on your right.
-We’ll experience a mix wildlife with everything from bears and deer to seals and sea lions.
+We’ll experience a of mix wildlife with everything from bears and deer to seals and sea lions.

 What’s included